 What is the cost to produce and deliver a VSP?

-The production of a Virtual Search Plan is free to the Agency having jurisdiction (AHJ).
+The production and delivery of a Virtual Search Plan is free to the Agency having jurisdiction (AHJ).
 Currently, the cost is born by the agency or person conducting the VSP as a public service.
 All Analysts work pro-bono or are supported by their organization as part of their regular business.

 What is contained in a VSP?